reactive-streams/reactive-streams-swift/README.md

 ```
 .target(name: "MyTarget", dependencies: ["reactive-streams-swift"])
-After a swift package update, you can now use reactive-streams-swift:

 ```

+3. After a `swift package update`, you can now use reactive-streams-swift:

-Extend the given interfaces to create your own Reactive Streams components, use the tck to test that you're in compliance (when its ready).
+4. Extend the given interfaces to create your own Reactive Streams components, use the tck to test that you're in compliance (when its ready).

 ## Goals, Design and Scope ##